fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

           <li>sc1 (HDD): lowest cost; Throughput-oriented storage for data that is infrequently accessed.</li>
         </ul>
       </li>
       <li>Encryption: use KMS; if the volume is created encrypted the data in trasit is encrypted, the snapshots are encrypted, the volumes created from snapshots are encrypted.
-A copy of an uncrypted volume can be encrypted.</li>
+A copy of an uncrypted volume can be encrypted.
+But cannot enable encryption after it is launch.</li>
     </ul>
   </li>
   <li>